pedroetb/pedroetb-projects-docker-build/README.md

      Check if target environment is local or remote, preparing connection and functions used at next steps.

+  1. **prepare-credentials**:

+     Use a file to store registry credentials, to avoid using insecure CLI arguments for passwords.

   1. **prepare-tag**:

      Split image names and tags, check variables and apply default values if missing, for Docker tag application.
+When tagging at remote environment, send registry credentials to host.

   1. **do-tag**: